 Fort Worth Botanic Garden Begonia Species Bank

 There are approximately 1700 species in the genus Begonia.
 The Botanic Garden collection contains over 300 species and over 1,100 taxa making it the largest begonia collection in North America.

 Begonias can be found in tropical regions around the world.
 They face the threat of deforestation, logging, mining, and agriculture rapidly reducing their habitat.
 Several begonia species are already considered extinct and more are threatened.

 Our Begonia Species Bank serves as insurance against their extinction.

 Because of limited space the Collection is divided among multiple greenhouses.

 The Collection Greenhouse holds the bulk of the Collection.

 The Working Greenhouse includes the potting shed where begonias are propagated and housed.

-The Begonia Exhibition Greenhouse (open from 8:00 am - 4:00 pm daily), located next door to the Gardens Restaurant, holds species and hybrids.
+The Begonia Exhibition Greenhouse (open from 8:00 am - 4:00 pm daily), located in the Rock Springs Building, holds species and hybrids.